 My name is Andrew Keener, and I am Assistant Professor of English at Santa Clara University.
 My research lies at the intersection of Renaissance theater, book history, and transnational literature and culture.

-In my dissertation, “Theaters of Translation: Cosmopolitan Vernaculars in Shakespeare’s England,” I investigate how bilingual and polyglot dictionaries, grammars, and conversation guides published in sixteenth-century London came to influence the period’s drama, both in print and in performance.
-Ultimately, I seek through this work to restore William Shakespeare, Ben Jonson, Mary Sidney, and other playwrights to the broader, global economy of literature to which they belonged and contributed.
+In my book project, Theaters of Translation: Cosmopolitan Vernaculars in Shakespeare’s England, I analyze how bilingual and polyglot dictionaries, grammars, and conversation guides published in sixteenth- and seventeenth-century London shaped and were shaped by the period’s drama, both in print and in performance.
+Ultimately, I seek through this work to restore William Shakespeare, Ben Jonson, Mary Sidney Herbert, and other playwrights to the broader, global economy of literature to which they belonged and contributed.
 Theaters of Translation is based on my doctoral thesis, which in 2019 was awarded both the J. Leeds Barroll Dissertation Prize by the Shakespeare Association of America and the Jean H. Hagstrum Prize for Best Dissertation by Northwestern University.
-I’ve published research related to this greater project in Shakespeare Quarterly, Shakespeare Studies, and Papers of the Bibliographical Society of America, and I have new work forthcoming in English Literary Renaissance; an article on my recent discovery of a bilingual dictionary annotated by Sidney Herbert appeared recently in Sidney Journal.
+I’ve published research related to this project in Shakespeare Quarterly, Shakespeare Studies, and Papers of the Bibliographical Society of America, and I have new work forthcoming in English Literary Renaissance; an article on my recent discovery of a bilingual dictionary annotated by Sidney Herbert appeared recently in Sidney Journal.

 Recently, I have been researching the literature and theater of the earliest English Jesuit colleges, with particular attention to the way these Catholic schools, their priests, and their students engaged with contemporary religious and racial politics in Asia and the Americas.
 An essay I wrote on Jesuit plays about Japan is forthcoming in Renaissance Quarterly.